 Your child may complain of feeling dizzy while receiving high dose methotrexate.
 This is temporary.
 Please tell your doctor if your child experiences any dizziness.

-Important information you should know about intravenous methotrexate
+Important information you should know:

 If your child is taking co-trimoxazole, this should be stopped before treatment with intravenous methotrexate.
 Your doctor or nurse will explain this to you in more detail.

 Please read this information sheet from GOSH alongside the patient information leaflet (PIL) provided by the manufacturer.
 If you do not have a copy of the manufacturer’s patient information leaflet please talk to your pharmacist.
 A few products do not have a marketing authorisation (licence) as a medicine and therefore there is no PIL.

 For children in particular, there may be conflicts of information between the manufacturer’s patient information leaflet (PIL) and guidance provided by GOSH and other healthcare providers.
 For example, some manufacturers may recommend, in the patient information leaflet, that a medicine is not given to children aged under 12 years.
 In most cases, this is because the manufacturer will recruit adults to clinical trials in the first instance and therefore the initial marketing authorisation (licence) only covers adults and older children.

 For new medicines, the manufacturer then has to recruit children and newborns into trials (unless the medicine is not going to be used in children and newborns) and subsequently amend the PIL with the approved information.
 Older medicines may have been used effectively for many years in children without problems but the manufacturer has not been required to collect data and amend the licence.
 This does not mean that it is unsafe for children and young people to be prescribed such a medicine ‘off-licence/off-label’.
 However, if you are concerned about any conflicts of information, please discuss with your doctor, nurse or pharmacist.